-The simplest way to install for Claude Desktop:
+The easiest way to install is using Smithery:

 npx -y @smithery/cli install @maxim-saplin/mcp_safe_local_python_executor --client claude